WHITEWOLF619/cryptotrackerr/README.md

 # cryptotrackerr
-A flutter based app which tracks real time crypto prices in different currencies.
+A flutter based app that tracks real-time crypto prices in different currencies.

 Cryptos-
    CNY